“Alone, we can do so little; together, we can do so much.” — Helen Keller As an entrepreneur, that is one of my favorite quotes.

 You can also easily share the Calendar with others via email or an embedded link.

-For friends and colleagues, UpTo allows for tracking individual activity in real-time, while employers can use the social Calendar app to assign tasks and schedule meetings.
-The app also syncs with your existing calendars like Google Calendar, iCloud, Outlook, and Facebook Events, as well as calendars for sports teams, concerts, and TV shows.
+For friends and colleagues, Calendly allows for tracking individual activity in real-time, while employers can use the social Calendar app to assign tasks and schedule meetings.
+The app also syncs with your existing calendars like Google Calendar, iCloud, Outlook Calendar, and Facebook Events, as well as calendars for sports teams, concerts, and TV shows.

 This interactive can be embedded on your website and displays your current week, an agenda view, and the weather.
 Your Calendar is kept private until you choose to make it public.

-Besides the website calendar, UpTo is available for Android and Apple devices.
+Besides the website calendar, Calendly is available for Android and Apple devices.
+Here are also a few Calendly alternatives for you to check out.

 This app was designed specifically to keep families organized.
 You can use Cozi to view your family’s schedule for the week or month and assign chores so that your entire family is in-sync.
 There are also shopping and to-do lists.
 Overall, it’s a great calendar app if you want to ensure nothing gets overlooked at home.